ogasukegit/andC/readme.md

 - **npm** - for installing necessary packages
 - **PHP (vanilla)** - for templating and component sharing
 - **gulp** - build tool used to compile Sass
-- **Sass** - CSS preprocessor used to add vendor prefixes, concatenate stylesheets, and allow for better CSS to be used
+- **Sass** - CSS preprocessor used to add vendor prefixes, concatenate stylesheets, and overall better CSS
 - **jQuery** (v3.5.1) - for some interactive components

 ---